axelarnetwork/axelar-examples/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub project](https://github.com/axelarnetwork/axelar-example/issues) for an open or closed PR related to your submission.
+1. Search the [project](https://github.com/axelarnetwork/axelar-examples/pulls) for an open or closed PR related to your submission.
 You don't want to duplicate effort.
 2. Push your branch to GitHub with the following command:
    ```shell
    git push origin my-fix-branch